 Questions about contesting a will are usually raised by people who have been removed from a will, although occasionally it is because an unexpected person has been added to a will or receives much more of the estate than had been anticipated.
-Whatever the reason, in Part 1 of this guide to contesting a will in England we look at the grounds upon which a will can be contested under English law.
+Whatever the reason, in Part 1 of this guide ‘How do I contest a will in England?’ we look at the grounds upon which a will can be contested under English law.

 It is worth noting that the law referred to in this article applies to both England and Wales.
 Scotland has its own legal jurisdiction.
 The position in Northern Ireland is also different.